NotTooScareyShellScripts/getMythProgram.sh/README.md

 ***SCRIPT IS INTENTIONALLY VERBOSE RIGHT NOW UNTIL NEAR COMPLETION
 ***NOTE THIS IS *NOT* PRODUCTION READY.
 FIRST RELEASE IN TESTING and ONLY COVERS A NARROW TIMESLOT RIGHT NOW.

+TODO: add another parameter for tunerX or use auto by default

 #eg use: